 Hasan Fathy is world renowned for his trendsetting architecture rooted in traditional craftsmanship and vernacular architecture.
-Instead of following the modernist works of Le Corbusier and others, Hasan Fathy was interested in developing a style of architecture that was rooted in local traditions, and was built with local materials using skilled labor.
+Hasan Fathy was interested in developing a style of architecture rooted in local traditions, and built with local materials using skilled labor.
 It was the architecture for the poor as he wrote in his book by the same name.

 Architecture for the poor

-New Gourna village was conceived as a settlement for the people displaced by the archeological findings near the old Gourna village.
-Fathy used mud bricks and combined that with sustainable elements such as enclosed courtyards, vaulted ceilings, and perforated walls, which were prevalent in the old village.
-What resulted was an architecture that was appropriate and appealing to the masses, and was aptly labeled as the architecture for the poor.
+New Gourna village was conceived as a settlement for the people displaced by the discovery of archeological findings near the old Gourna village.
+Fathy relied heavily on sustainable design principles such as enclosed courtyards, vaulted ceilings, and perforated walls, which were prevalent in the old village.
+What resulted was an architecture that was appropriate and appealing to the masses, was built with locally available materials, and was aptly labeled as the postmodern vernacular architecture for the poor.